saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-complete-series-overview.md

 - overview
 - tutorial-series
 thumbnail_path: /assets/img/blog/thumbnails/2025-07-25-fine-tuning-small-llms-complete-series-overview.jpg
-title: 'Complete Guide: Fine-Tuning Small LLMs with Docker Desktop - Series Overview'
+title: 'Fine-Tuning Small LLMs on your Desktop - Series Overview'
 toc: true
 ---

 > **Complete Implementation Available**: All code, configurations, and examples from this series are available in the [GitHub repository](https://github.com/saptak/fine-tuning-small-llms).
 Get started with a single command!

-# Complete Guide: Fine-Tuning Small LLMs with Docker Desktop
+# Fine-Tuning Small LLMs on your Desktop

-Welcome to the complete overview of our comprehensive 6-part series on fine-tuning small language models using Docker Desktop.
+Welcome to the complete overview of our comprehensive 6-part series on fine-tuning small language models on your Desktop.
 This series represents a complete journey from absolute beginner to production deployment, providing everything you need to build, train, evaluate, and deploy your own custom language model applications.

 ## What This Series Achieves

 This tutorial series addresses one of the most significant challenges in modern AI development: how to efficiently fine-tune language models for specific use cases while maintaining production-ready standards.
 Traditional approaches to LLM fine-tuning often require expensive cloud infrastructure, complex environment setups, and deep expertise in multiple domains.

-Our approach changes this paradigm entirely.
-By leveraging Docker Desktop and modern optimization techniques like Unsloth, we've created a pathway that allows developers to achieve professional-grade results using readily available hardware.
-The series demonstrates how to reduce training time by 80%, cut memory requirements by the same margin, and deploy models that perform comparably to much larger, more expensive alternatives.
+By leveraging Docker Desktop and modern optimization techniques like Unsloth, I am exploring a pathway that allows developers to achieve professional-grade results using readily available hardware.
+The series demonstrates how to reduce training time by upto 80%, cut memory requirements by the same margin, and deploy models that perform comparably to much larger, more expensive alternatives.

 The complete implementation shows how to build a SQL query generation system that transforms natural language requests into accurate SQL queries.
-However, the techniques and infrastructure we develop are broadly applicable to any domain-specific fine-tuning task, from code generation to customer support automation.
+However, the techniques and infrastructure we develop here are broadly applicable to any domain-specific fine-tuning task, from code generation to customer support automation.

 ## The Complete Journey